GSA/idmanagement.gov/_sell/fips201ep.md

 ### PACS Application Package for New Systems or for Updates to Previously Approved Systems

-Vendors, please complete the following steps.
+Vendors, please complete the following steps. **If you're providing an update to a previously approved system, please skip steps 4 and 5.**

 1. Review the [Product/Service Application Form and Guidance (MS Word, September 2018)](../../docs/fips201ep-applicationform.docx){:target="_blank"}.
 2. Include one or both of the following, signed by a C- or VP-level individual: